Definition of cosmetic products

 Cosmetic product notification

-All cosmetic products marketed in Malaysia must first be notified to the NPCB and only notified products may legally be imported or manufactured for sale in the country.
-Cosmetic product notification is submitted online via the Quest 3 system.
+All cosmetic products marketed in Malaysia must first be notified to the National Pharmaceutical Regulatory Agency (NPRA) and only notified products may legally be imported or manufactured for sale in the country.
+Cosmetic product notification is submitted online via the Quest 3+ system.
+Notified cosmetics does not mean it is being approved by MOH.
+Product notification is a process that requires companies to be responsible for the product information submitted to NPRA on their products marketed in Malaysia.

 All notified cosmetic products must comply with the requirements stipulated in the Guidelines for Control of Cosmetic Products in Malaysia.
-The company who notifies the product or also known as notification holder must declare that they are responsible for all matters pertaining to the product marketed in Malaysia and the product complies with all the stipulated requirements.
+The company who notifies the product or also known as notification holder must declare that they are responsible for all matters pertaining to the product marketed in Malaysia.
 The notification holder is accountable for ensuring the safety, quality and the claimed benefits of the products where the claims made to the products must be well substantiated or proven with sufficient and reliable documentation.

-The Guideline for Control of Cosmetic Products in Malaysia is available on the NPCB website www.bpfk.gov.my
+The Guideline for Control of Cosmetic Products in Malaysia is available on the NPRA website www.npra.gov.my

 Ensuring product safety and quality